 ![Image 3: [Yakitori] A long-established specialty loved by celebrities, "Asakusa Hanakawado Funachu"](https://d1uzk9o9cg136f.cloudfront.net/f/16783489/rc/2022/08/24/25175df4f1c58b0bac8402af84c37f6c99ff727a_xlarge.jpg)

 The specialty is of course yakitori.
-In addition to being a filming location for movies, this long-established restaurant is loved by celebrities from various fields such as entertainment and sports, so you can enjoy the taste while walking around.
-The ingredients are Nichinan chicken from Miyazaki and domestic chicken, and each part is made with the appropriate breed.
-The most popular are the Nichinan chicken thigh (274 yen) and the domestic chicken meatballs (220 yen), and you can also try a variety of other parts from 220 yen per skewer.
-You can also choose between sauce or salt to your preference, or leave it to the chef.
+In addition to being a filming location for movies, this long-established restaurant has been loved by celebrities from various fields, including entertainment and sports, so it's great to be able to enjoy the flavors of this restaurant while walking around and eating.
+The ingredients are Nichinan chicken from Miyazaki and domestic chicken, with varieties suited to each part being used.
+The most popular are the Nichinan chicken thigh (280 yen) and the domestic chicken meatballs (230 yen), and you can also try a variety of other cuts starting from 230 yen per skewer.
+You can also choose between sauce or salt, or leave it to the chef to decide.

 ![Image 4: [Yakitori] A long-established specialty loved by celebrities, "Asakusa Hanakawado Funachu"](https://d1uzk9o9cg136f.cloudfront.net/f/16783489/rc/2022/08/24/08a0e01b992f165428ce736969746e461d372e11_xlarge.jpg)